➤ How to Code a Game

 ➤ Generation of Computers

-How to change the Java version in Eclipse IDE?
+How to Change Java Version Eclipse Project?
 When we create a Java project inside the Eclipse IDE then that time we can assign the installed Java version, but we can also change after creating the project.
 Let us see how to do this.
 This can be done in the following steps,

-- Check the Java version for the project in Eclipse IDE.
+- Check the current Java version of the Eclipse project.

 - Check available JRE in the Eclipse IDE.